paninij/paninij/site/src/_docs/1_tour.md

 permalink: /docs/tour.html
 ---

-Panini is a mathematical model for describing modular concurrent computation using the concept of a *capsule*.
+Panini is a programming model for describing modular concurrent computation using the concept of a [*capsule*](http://dl.acm.org/citation.cfm?id=2819117).
 A capsule is a concurrent entity similar to an [actor](https://en.wikipedia.org/wiki/Actor_model).
+Main difference between a capsule and an actor is manifest typing.
+A capsule explicitly identifies the type of other capsules that it interacts with, and the type of messages that it can receive.

 @PaniniJ takes the idea of a capsule and brings it to any programmer familiar with Java and working on the JVM.
 Code created with @PaniniJ is safer and